-In Hong Kong, the 2001 through 2008 income tax returns are under examination for Atlas, the 2003 through 2008 income tax returns are under examination for Old Polar, and the 2007 income tax return is under examination for Polar.
+In Hong Kong, the 2001 through 2010 income tax returns are under examination for Atlas, and the 2009 and 2010 income tax returns are under examination for Old Polar.
 No assessment of additional income taxes has been proposed or discussed with respect to the ongoing examinations in Hong Kong.

-12. Long-Term Investments and Financial Instruments
+12. Financial Instruments